 Lorraine wanted to make campaigning more efficient.
 "I realised we were all fighting to defend similar areas which sat upon the same geology," she says.
 She was one of the founders of the umbrella organisation, Weald Action Group, in 2016.

 Recently Lorraine has spearheaded the community response to a proposed injunction being brought by oil company UKOG, which is trying to stop peaceful protests at drilling sites.

 These great campaigners are winners of a Friends of the Earth Earthmovers award.

 Supported by players of People's Postcode Lottery, the awards celebrate grassroots activism across the country.
-Friends of the Earth has the biggest network of grassroots environmental activism groups in the UK.
 Some Earthmovers winners are from one of these groups, others are from outside organisations.